KfW 270 Solar Loan in 2026: Rates from 3.75%, Up to EUR 150 Million

 Rate Lock Options

 Interest rate can be fixed for 5, 10, 15, or 20 years.
 After the fixed period ends, the rate adjusts to current market conditions.
-A commitment fee of 0.15% per month applies starting 6 business days plus 2 calendar days after the loan is approved, so draw down the loan promptly after approval.
+A commitment fee of 0.15% per month applies on undrawn funds from roughly the seventh month after the loan commitment, and you have up to 12 months to draw the money down, so plan the payout early.

 Feed-in Tariffs in Germany (February - July 2026)

-The feed-in tariff (Einspeiseverguetung) is the guaranteed price you receive for each kilowatt-hour of solar electricity fed into the public grid.
-These rates are set by the Bundesnetzagentur and are locked for 20 years from the date your system is commissioned.
+The feed-in tariff (Einspeisevergütung) is the guaranteed price you receive for each kilowatt-hour of solar electricity fed into the public grid.
+These rates are set by the Bundesnetzagentur and are legally locked for 20 years from the date your system is commissioned under §25 Abs.
+1 EEG 2023.
 Understanding these rates is essential for calculating the return on your solar investment, especially when financing through KfW promotional loans.

 Current Tariff Rates